Bathroom safety - childrenWell child - bathroom safety

 To prevent accidents in the bathroom, never leave your child alone in the bathroom.
-Keep bathrooms closed when they are not being used.
+When the bathroom is not being used, keep the door closed.

 Children younger than 6 years old should NOT be left unattended in the bathtub.
 They should also not be in the bathroom alone if there is water in the bathtub.